wildonion/wallexerr/README.md

 ## 🚧 WIPs

-- ed25519 in solana wallet
-- combination of rsa and aes
+- combination of rsa curves and aes (pgp and openssl)
-- bip mnemonic as seed for wallets
-- cli args to generate wallets
-- save wallets in json files